688th Cyberspace Wing: Air Force Special Communications Center

-In July 1953, United States Air Force Security Service organized the 6901st and 6902d Special Communications Centers at Brooks Air Force Base, Texas.
-One month later, these two organizations were replaced by the Air Force Special Communications Center, located on the other side of San Antonio, Texas at Kelly Air Force Base.
-The center became the Air Force Electronic Warfare Center in July 1975.
+United States Air Force Security Service (USAFSS) organized the 6901st and 6902d Special Communications Centers at Brooks Air Force Base, Texas.
+These two organizations assumed the operational functions previously performed by the Deputy Chief of Staff, United States Air Force Security Service.
+One month later, these two organizations moved to Kelly Air Force Base, located on the other side of San Antonio, Texas.
+A week later, they were replaced by the Air Force Special Communications Center (AFSCC).